Google Business Profiles for Bakery Owners (updated for 2026!)

 The impact of AI on local search results

-Google is shifting from a simple search engine to an “answer engine.”
-This means Google aims to provide direct answers to users’ queries right on the search results page, rather than just a list of blue links.
 As AI becomes more integrated into search, we’re seeing this trend accelerate.
 You might even notice a drop in website clicks, even if you rank highly, because users are getting the information they need directly from AI results.

 Even with the rapid advancements in AI, several fundamental SEO practices remain crucial for bakery owners.
 Your GBP stands out as something particularly tangible and manageable.
 Apart from your website, it’s your direct line to Google, allowing you to control the narrative of your business in local search results.